 \subsection{Morphing}

-All modern Monte Carlo generators combine phase space sampling with additional dimensions, for instance helicities or color.
+All modern Monte Carlo generators combine phase-space sampling with additional dimensions, for instance helicities or color.
 Naturally, we can do the same with model parameters to produce an efficient training dataset to learn likelihood ratios~\cite{Brehmer:2018eca}.
-For instance, for BSM physics described by an effective Lagrangian to dimension six,
+For instance, for BSM physics described by an effective Lagrangian up to dimension six,